jayprakash55/Adventure-Place-To-Travel/README.md

 # Adventure-Place-To-Travel

 1. This app built in ReactJs using Code Sandbox IDE.
-This app lists out some of my favourite Adventure Place To Travel which I recommend you to visit in different plces  .
+This app lists out some of my favourite Adventure Place To Travel which I recommend you to visit in different places  .
 2. Tech Stack: HTML, CSS, JavaScript, Created using Code Sandbox.